Meadowlarke/Bibliography/Bibliography.md

 76: Nice little conclusion/summary.

+##### Griffiths, Paul.
+"Messiaen, Oliver." _Grove Music Online._ 2001.

+1: Life

+3: "Quartet for the End of Time."

+5: Theology.

+6: His fascination with the meeting of the divine and the human.

+7: Musical elements.

+12: Quartet for the end of time, dazzlement, long cycles.

+14: Works after 1950.

+-: Use of birdsong.

 ##### Guilbault, Jocelyne.
 "Discordant Beats of Pleasure Amidst Everyday Violence: The Cultural Work of Party Music in Trinidad." _MUSICultures_ 38, (2011): 7-26.

 7: The uptick in violince in the Carribean, including Trinidad and Tobago.